A polynomial-time algorithm for estimating the partition function of the ferromagnetic Ising model on a regular matroid: Introduction

 The sequence of results so far described suggest we should focus on the special case $q=2$ and $\gamma>0$, i.e., the ferromagnetic Ising model.
 Here, at last, there is a positive result to report, as Jerrum and Sinclair~\cite{JSIsing} have presented an FPRAS for the partition function~(\ref{eq:TutteGph}), with $q=2$ and arbitrary positive weights~$\bgamma$.
 As hinted earlier, the Tutte polynomial makes perfect sense in the much wider context of an arbitrary matroid (see Sections \ref{sec:matroid} and~\ref{sec:decomp} for a quick survey of matroid basics, and of the Tutte polynomial in the context of matroids).
 The Tutte polynomial of a graph is merely the special case where the matroid is restricted to be graphic.
 It is natural to ask whether the positive result of~\cite{JSIsing} extends to a wider class of matroids than graphic.
 One extension of graphic matroids is to the class of binary matroids.
 Goldberg and Jerrum~\cite{GJbinary} recently provided evidence of computational intractability of the ferromagnetic Ising model on binary matroids, under the same strong complexity-theoretic assumption mentioned earlier.

 Sandwiched between the graphic (computationally easy) and binary matroids (apparently computationally hard) is the class of regular matroids.
 Since it is interesting to locate the exact boundary of tractability, we consider here the computational complexity of estimating (in the FPRAS sense) the partition function of the Ising model on a regular matroid.
 We show that there is an FRPAS in this situation.
-(See Section~\ref{sec:matroid} for matroid definitions and Section~\ref{sec:decomp} for the definition of the Tutte polynomial $\Ztilde(\calM,\bgamma)$ of a matroid~$\calM$.) \begin{theorem} There is an FPRAS for the following problem. \begin{description} \item[Instance] A binary matrix representing a regular matroid~$\calM$.
-A set $\bgamma=\{\gamma_e:e\in E(\calM)\}$ of non-negative rational edge weights. \item[Output] $\Ztilde(\calM;2,\bgamma)$. \end{description} \end{theorem}
+(See Section~\ref{sec:matroid} for matroid definitions and Section~\ref{sec:decomp} for the definition of the Tutte polynomial $\Ztilde(\calM;q,\bgamma)$ of a matroid~$\calM$.) \begin{theorem} There is an FPRAS for the following problem.
+An instance of the problem is a binary matrix representing a regular matroid~$\calM$, and a set $\bgamma=\{\gamma_e:e\in E(\calM)\}$ of non-negative rational weights for elements of the ground set.
+The required output is $\Ztilde(\calM;2,\bgamma)$. \end{theorem}